 Seattle, 1974.
 Law student Ted Bundy is driven by terrible urges towards sadomasochistic sex.
 He begins stalking and beating girls over the head with a pipe and then raping and killing them.
 At the same time as his crimes grow in notoriety, Bundy maintains a relationship with his girlfriend Lee, although also sees other women on the side.
 Bundy moves across the states of Utah and Colorado, conducting his crime sprees there.
 He is arrested but manages to escape jail twice to go on another killing spree in Florida.

 Matthew Bright is one of the most exciting unsung names out there on the edges of the genre.
 After lurking about for several years, writing scripts for Full Moon productions such as the interesting Dark Angel: The Ascent (1994) and various Richard Elfman films – Forbidden Zone (1982), Shrunken Heads (1994) and Modern Vampires (1998) – Matthew Bright made his directorial debut with Freeway (1996) where he strikingly reinvented the fairytale of Little Red Riding Hood as a parable with teenage runaways and serial killers.
 Bright followed that up with the amazing Freeway II: Confessions of a Trickbaby (1999) wherein Hansel and Gretel underwent the same treatment.
 Bright’s Freeway films are filled with refreshing shock value and amaze as much for rawness of their characterizations as they do for the startling play of revisionist fairytale imagery.
 Subsequent to Ted Bundy, Bright went onto make Tiptoes (2003), a comedy that featured Gary Oldman as a dwarf, but was fired by the producer.
-He has subsequently announced plans to return to true crime with The Manson Girls based on the Manson Family and a fictional work entitled Pretty Hate Machine.
+Subsequently announced films have failed to come about.

 Matthew Bright is extraordinarily accurate in the minutiae of detail – from depicting Bundy’s favourite gimmick of using the cast on his arm to ask women for help, to the story where he tried to impersonate a police officer to abduct Carol DaRonch, even the infamous yellow VW Bug.
 (The girlfriend played by Boti Ann Bliss actually existed – she even later wrote a book about her relationship with Bundy, The Phantom Prince: My Life with Ted Bundy (1981), under the pseudonym Elizabeth Kendall).
 Every murder that is seen throughout the film restages killings that Ted Bundy conducted, which Matthew Bright replicates even down to mentioning minor details such as Bundy biting his victims and beating them with a log during the attack on the Chi Omega sorority house in Tallahassee.
 About the only changes that Bright has made is to alter the names of the victims.